5 Key Reports for Strategic Growth Planning on the Expansion Stage!

 Report the scam to authorities

 If you’ve lost money or believe you’ve been part of a fraudulent scheme, report it to local law enforcement or cybercrime units.
-Reporting helps in the fight against scammers and may assist in the broader effort to prevent such scams.
+Reporting helps in the fight against scammers and may assist in the broader effort to prevent such schemes.

-Safeguard your PayPal account
+Safeguard your account

-Change your PayPal password immediately.
+Change your password immediately.
 Make sure it’s strong, unique, and not used for any other accounts.
 Consider using a password manager to create and store complex passwords.
-Also, enable Two-Factor Authentication (2FA) on your PayPal account.
+Also, enable Two-Factor Authentication (2FA) on your account.
 This adds an extra layer of security, ensuring that only you can access your account.

 Securing your financial assets